tsteifer/homepage/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.

 ---

-Hello, my name is Tomasz Steifer.
-I am a mathematician and theoretical computer scientist.
-My recent attention orbit between computablity theory and foundations of probability, esp. algorithmic randomness theory.
-I did my doctoral thesis on computable prediction under supervision of Łukasz Dębowski and Dariusz Kalociński.
+My recent attention orbits around computablity theory and foundations of probability, esp. algorithmic randomness theory.
+I recently completed my doctoral thesis on computable prediction under supervision of Łukasz Dębowski and Dariusz Kalociński.
+My affiliation is with the Institute of Fundamentalna Technological Research of Polish Academy of Sciences.
+I am also a co-investigator at the Polish National Science Center grant led by Dariusz Kalociński at the Institute of Computer Science.